 The primary standards for the SI base units and derived units are not always easy to work with.
 For that reason, NMI also holds Australian secondary standards (calibrated in terms of the primary standards) which are more convenient to use when calibrating lower-level standards or instruments.

-NMI is also responsible for developing and maintaining chemical reference materials and methods which underpin consistency of chemical measurements.
+NMI is also responsible for developing and maintaining certified reference materials and reference methods which underpin consistency of chemical measurements.

 NMI has delegated responsibility for maintaining standards relating to ionising radiation to the Australian Nuclear Science and Technology Organisation and the Australian Radiation Protection and Nuclear Safety Agency.